IanDCarroll/ScrumBucket/Sprint_Retrospective.md

 ***

 ***
+__Sprint:__ 5
+ - __Overall impressions of the sprint:__ It went better than expected.
+I didn't really think I could do all that considering what happened last week.
+ - __What went well?__ The change-up of Aikido and Improv works pretty well.
+It gives me more energy.
+Also the abandoned office on Saturday is great for recording.
+Additionally the meetups are allowing me to get things done from my personal scrum while I run the meetups.
+ - __What didn't go well?__ I didn't get to do review/retro until Monday.
+  - __Why?__ Because I was tired on Friday, I couldn't record during waza time then, so I went home.
+ - __What actions will you take next sprint to make it better?__
+  - Move review/retro to Sunday this week.
+That way I log the time correctly.
+***

+***
 __Sprint:__ 4
  - __Overall impressions of the sprint:__ I got a lot done, none of which was a thing I planned for.
  - __What went well?__ Considering how much happened, a lot of really important developments towards my overall goals.